griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 # Manual Review README

-After the ITB tumor board review all candidates will be evaluated as Accept, Reject, or Review.
-The candidates marked as Accept and Review will be reviewed in two separate contexts, pVACview and IGV, to verify that they are good neoantigen candidates.
+The Immunotherapy Tumor Board (ITB) reviews all candidates and evaluates them as Accept, Reject, or Review.
+The candidates marked as Accept and Review will be reviewed in this 'Manual Review' section in two separate contexts, pVACview and IGV, to verify that they are good neoantigen candidates.

-During the manual review process we primarily will use two files: the Annotated Neoantigen Candidates excel sheet produced from the ITB review and the Peptides 51mer sheet which will will generated.
+During the manual review process, we will primarily use two files: the Annotated Neoantigen Candidates excel sheet produced from the ITB review and the Peptides 51mer sheet which we will generate below.
+The Peptides 51mer sheet is generated in a certain format specified by the peptide manufacturer used for the neoantigen vaccine trials.

-To generate the Peptides 51mer excel sheet there is two steps: generating the protein fasta and then generating the manual review files.
+To generate the Peptides 51mer excel sheet there are two steps: (1) generating the protein fasta and (2) generating the manual review files.

 ## Generate Protein Fasta

-First, we will generate an annotated fasta file using a tool which will extract protein sequences surrounding the variant.
-We will generate one fasta with just the accept and review candidates and another with all proposed candidates.
-We do this because in somes cases the top candidate may not be the best one (e.g. a different transcript is found to be better during review) so we generate the unfiltered result so that one can consider alternatives.
+First, we will generate an annotated fasta file using a tool that will extract protein sequences surrounding the variant.
+We will generate one fasta file with just the 'accept' and 'review' candidates and another with all proposed candidates.
+We do this because in some cases, the top candidate may not be the best one (e.g. a different transcript is found to be better during manual review) so we generate the unfiltered result so that one can consider alternatives.

 ```bash
 gzcat $WORKING_BASE/final_results/annotated.expression.vcf.gz | less